heathhenley/heathhenley.github.io/content/posts/notes-tail-recursion.md

 *)
 ```

-Each evaluation can return, it doesn't have the value hanging out waiting like the first version does.
+Each evaluation can return, it doesn't have the value hanging out waiting like the first version does, and if the language supports it, the same frame is reused.

 Here's a few other examples: